Congratulations on your new position with Texas Tech University! As a new employee, there are a few things you'll need to take care of.

 During Your First Month

-Insurance - During your first 30 days of employment or promotion into a benefits-eligible position you have the opportunity to enroll in dental, optional insurance benefits, and TexFlex by visiting ERS.
+Insurance - During your first 30 days of employment or promotion into a benefits-eligible position you have the opportunity to enroll in dental, vision, optional insurance benefits, and TexFlex by visiting ERS.

 During Your First Two Months